Sibiu, Romania Things To Do, See and Eat by JetSettingFools.com

 Vendors at Piata Mica, Sibiu, RO

 Most of the Piata Mica homes have vaulted arches on the ground floor, where the workshops were located and products were displayed.
-Today, many of those workshops are now restaurants that have outdoor seating that spills into the square.
+Now many of those are restaurants that spill into the square.

-Piata Mica is one of our favorite places to visit in Sibiu, Romania in the late afternoon when the shadows begin to stretch across the square.
+This is one of our favorite places to visit in the late afternoon when the shadows begin to stretch across the square.

 #8 Visit Huet Square and Cathedral of St. Mary